 However, the opposite of that is sometimes true as well.
 There can be the initial treatment for what is believed to be a minor back injury and then no treatment for a period of time in the hopes that the pain will resolve.
 After all, back injuries often times heal on their own, it just takes time.
 But over time it either does not get better or even gets worse before further treatment is sought.
 This often times clouds the picture of whether there has been a subsequent injury.

 The bottom line is that if you are hurt, you need to get to the doctor and you need to follow up with your doctor’s appointments and do exactly what they say.
-You should see a doctor as soon as possible.
+Our Bedford Car wreck attorneys know it is important to see a doctor as soon as possible.
 The fact that you do not go immediately to the doctor is not necessarily devastating to a case but it will raise issues as to why.

 Importance Of Following Doctor’s Orders Strictly In A Personal Injury Claim

 It is extremely important to follow the doctor’s recommendations and advice concerning treatment and rehabilitation.
 If the doctors says, “Go to physical therapy”, you need to go to physical therapy.
 The reason is very simple.
 First and foremost, you need to get well.
 But secondly, the insurance companies will look at that and make a determination that, “If you didn’t go to physical therapy like your doctor said you should, then you must not be that hurt; or if you are hurt, it’s because you didn’t follow the doctor’s advice”.
 While we know that may not necessarily be the case, that is a very powerful argument in front of a jury.